Students studying in library

 Welcome to the Writing Center!

-The Writing Center’s mission is to provide Manhattanville students with support at any stage of the writing process.
+The Writing Center’s mission is to provide Manhattanville students with support at any stage of the writing process in an environment that is inclusive of all learners.
 We strive to build the confidence of student writers through encouraging, collaborative one-to-one sessions with peer tutors, graduate Writing Center Fellows, and Academic Writing faculty.
 Overall, we help students develop as writers and learn writing skills and strategies that will help them succeed at the college level and beyond.
 In addition, we are committed to providing valuable work and teaching experience to our peer tutors and graduate fellows, as well as promoting and supporting student research in writing studies.

 Monday-Thursday 10 AM-9 PM